Waleed-Almousa/CarSeat-Sales-Analysis/README.md

 The HTML Document is comprised of the following sections:

-1. Visualize/fitting: Created simple graphs and linear regression model to visualize the data
+1. Data Visualization: Created simple graphs and linear regression model to visualize the data

 2. Creating the model: Implemented stepwise variable selection method to develop and optimize a linear regression model of CarSeat sales